SKAHP/One-Engi/holeman.md

 JOHNSON: What was your primary job?

 HOLEMAN: We had a roving assignment system.
-The news editor of the Bureau, whose name was Ted Lewis, would look at the lineup of stories coming up today, and say, "Well, we're going to cover the top five, or four."
+The news editor of the Bureau, whose name was Ted Lewis, **would look at the lineup of stories coming up today**, and say, "Well, we're going to cover the top five, or four."
 Then he would

 \[10\]

-pick those men.
-There was a man-to-man coverage, as they say in football; follow the story wherever it went.
+pick those men. **There was a man-to-man coverage**, as they say in football; **follow the story wherever it went**.

-JOHNSON: Who else worked with you for the New YorkDaily News?
+JOHNSON: Who else worked with you for the **New York Daily News**?

-HOLEMAN: The head of the Bureau was John O'Donnell, who was a columnist.
-He wrote a column called "Capitol Stuff;" the news editor was Edward Lewis, known as Ted.
-All these people are dead.
-The military editor was Jerry Greene, who is also dead.
-The State Department--we didn't have a regular man over there at that time, but later we got a guy from the UPI named Mike O'Neill, who is still alive.
-Paul Healy was a good, general, all-purpose man; he was a great personality-profile writer.
-He's, unfortunately, dead.
-Gwen Gibson came after the Eisenhower heart attack.
+HOLEMAN: **The head of the Bureau was John O'Donnell**, who was a columnist.
+He wrote a column called **"Capitol Stuff;" **the **news editor was Edward Lewis**, known as Ted. **All these people are dead.** The **military editor was Jerry Greene**, who **is also dead**.
+The State Department--we didn't have a regular man over there at that time, but later we got a guy from the UPI named **Mike O'Neill, who is still alive**. **Paul Healy** was a good, general, **all-purpose man**; he was a great personality-profile writer.
+He's, **unfortunately, dead**. **Gwen Gibson came after the Eisenhower heart attack**.

 JOHNSON: Gwen Gibson.

-HOLEMAN: She came from Denver where she had made an impression on people with her work for the United Press on the Eisenhower illness.
+HOLEMAN: She came from **Denver where she had made an impression on people** with her work for the **United Press on the Eisenhower illness**.
 I'm trying to think.
-The woman was Ruth Montgomery.
-She's still alive; she's still here.
+The woman was **Ruth Montgomery.** She's still alive; she's still here.

 JOHNSON: So you rotated, and you were covering State, and the War Department, and the Congress.

 \[11\]

 HOLEMAN: Congress and Defense, and the White House occasionally.
 Investigations were great in those days, you know.
-Truman's old committee was kept going under the Republicans, under Senator Homer Ferguson, investigating Howard Hughes and all of that stuff.
+Truman's old committee was kept going under the Republicans, under Senator **Homer Ferguson**, investigating Howard Hughes and all of that stuff.
 I had some of that.

 JOHNSON: Do you recall when you first met Truman, the President?